Skip to contents

 boot_alpha

 numeric(1) from 0 to 1.
-Alpha for percentile-based confidence interval range for the bootstrap intervals; the bootstrap confidence intervals will be the lowest and highest (1 - 0.05) / 2 percentiles.
-For example, if boot_alpha = 0.05 (default), the intervals will be from the 2.5 and 97.5 percentiles.
+When ALE is bootstrapped (boot_it > 0), boot_alpha specifies the thresholds for p-values ("alpha") for percentile-based confidence interval range for the bootstrapped ALE values.
+The bootstrap confidence intervals will be the lowest and highest (1 - 0.05) / 2 percentiles.
+For example, if boot_alpha = 0.05 (default), the confidence intervals will be from the 2.5 (low) and 97.5 (high) percentiles.

 boot_centre